An Invitation to volunteer in a new way

 The wow Factor

 How great is the New Nixon Library?
 At our grand re-opening the OC Register wrote: “The Nixon Library reopened in Yorba Linda after a $15 million re-imaging-more interactivity, eye-catching graphics, historical honestly – that includes 70 new exhibits, more than 300 artifacts that have never before been displayed, and an even-handed approach illustrating the 37th president’s success and failures.”
 Wow!

 Docents walk the walk and talk the talk

 The Richard Nixon Foundation and the National Archives and Records Administration have provided a tremendously rich environment at the Nixon Library for Docents to help preserve the Nixon legacy.
 From the new state-of-the-art galleries including an authentic Oval Office to the Birthplace to the Helicopter Docents are the grease that make the wheels turn.
 They tell the stories that help visitors understand history in a new and personal way.

 Does being a Docent require a big time commitment?

 The really good news is that being a Docent gives you a lot of bang for the buck.
-To get all those wonderful volunteer benefits those still employed are required to do only two four-hour shifts per month, scheduled at your convenience.
+To get all those wonderful volunteer benefits those who are still employed are required to do only two four-hour shifts per month, scheduled at your convenience.
 Those not employed put in three four-hour shifts per month.
-You pick the times that fit your schedule–morning or afternoon, weekday or weekend.
+You pick the times that fit your schedule–morning or afternoon, weekday, or weekend.

 What about training–what can I expect?